COVID-19: travel health notice for all travellers

 There is an increased presence of uniformed police officers on foot in areas where tourists are concentrated.
 Authorities have also increased the number of patrol cars in residential areas.

 Burglaries occur in both occupied and unoccupied residences, even during the day.
 Houses are more vulnerable than apartments.

 - Don’t open your door to people you don’t know

 - Be particularly cautious when using ATMs

 - Use ATMs located in well-lit public areas or inside a bank or business

-Demonstrations occur regularly in Montevideo.
+Demonstrations occur regularly in Montevideo and are generally peaceful.

 - Avoid areas where demonstrations and large gatherings are taking place

 - Monitor local media for information on ongoing demonstrations

 Some beaches have lifeguards and warning flags during the summer.
 However, rescue services may not be consistent with international standards.